sanzgiri/adeshpande3.github.io/_posts/2017-12-17-my-first-blog-post.md

 1. Once you save your changes in prose.io, it will take a couple of minutes for your posts to show up on `username.github.io`

-1. In order to allow comments on your blog, you will have to connect your disqus account.
+1. In order to allow comments on your blog, you will have to create a disqus account.
+Within disqus, select "I want to install Disqus on my site".
+The website name you provide here is your disqus shortname.
+After going through this, go back to your github.io repo and update the  `disqus_shortname` variable in the file `_includes/disqus.html`